The 6 Types Of Knowledge: From A Priori To Procedural

 For example, the textbook on the founding of America can teach facts (or things we believe to be facts), but someone who is an expert musician can not truly communicate their knowledge; in other words, they can not tell someone how to play the instrument and the person will immediately possess that knowledge.
 That knowledge must be acquired to a degree that goes far, far beyond theory.
 In this sense, tacit knowledge would most closely resemble a posteriori knowledge, as it can only be achieved through experience.

 The biggest difficult of tacit knowledge is knowing when it is useful and figuring out how to make it usable.
 Tacit knowledge can only be communicated through consistent and extensive relationships or contact (such as taking lessons from a professional musician).
 But even in this cases there will not be a true transfer of knowledge.
 Usually two forms of knowledge are born, as each person must fill in certain blanks (such as skill, short-cuts, rhythms, etc.).
-You can better understand this theory and other ways we use knowledge with this video textbook on the psychology of learning.

 5. Propositional Knowledge (also Descriptive or Declarative Knowledge)

 Our last pair of knowledge theories are propositional and non-propositional knowledge, both of which share similarities with some of the other theories already discussed.
 Propositional knowledge has the oddest definition yet, as it is commonly held that it is knowledge that can literally be expressed in propositions; that is, in declarative sentences (to use its other name) or indicative propositions.